Burn You Up, Burn You Down: Later appearances

 In November 2003, "Burn You Up, Burn You Down" was featured on the soundtrack for Uru: Ages Beyond Myst, which was developed by Cyan Worlds and published by Ubisoft.
 Gabriel said that the game "succeeded well in creating a feeling of other worlds in which mystery and imagination were the compelling elements", which he thought also reflected his approach in creating "worlds of sound".

 That same month, it was the only new song to appear on Gabriel's Hit and also served as the album's lead single.
 The single version was edited by Ben Findlay and mixed by Stephen Hague and Richard Evans.
-The song's B-side was a 14 minute remix of "Darkness", with this version later appearing on Gabriel's Flotsam and Jetsam compilation album in 2019.
+The song's B-side was a 14 minute remix of "Darkness".
 Gregory Halvorsen Schreck took the photo for the single art, which features a person with a bag over their head.
 Marc Bessant, who designed the single sleeve, said that the photograph was "fun but sinister".
 He noted Gabriel's proclivity for distorting his face on his studio albums and commented that Schreck's photograph forwent a "recognisable face altogether."

 Gabriel performed "Burn You Up, Burn You Down" on his Still Growing Up Tour in 2004 and included a live recording of the song on his Still Growing Up: Live & Unwrapped DVD film the following year.
 An alternate mix of "Burn You Up, Burn You Down" was later included on Big Blue Ball, an album consisting of songs that emerged from the Real World Recording Weeks during the 1990s.
 This version was serviced to Adult Album Alternative radio stations and received the biggest increase in plays from radio stations in that format for the week dated 30 May 2008 according to Radio & Records.
 The following week, the song debuted at number 28 on that publication's listing of the top 30 Triple A songs based on airplay measured by Nielsen BDS.

 For the week dated 18 July 2008, "Burn You Up, Burn You Down" was ranked as the 18th most played song on 33 Adult Album Alternative radio stations monitored by Nielsen BDS and garnered 1.277 million million gross impressions.
 Based on data from 52 reporting Adult Album Alternative stations that week, "Burn You Up, Burn You Down" was the third most played song on that format with a total of 472 plays.
 That same month, the song peaked at number 18 on the Billboard Adult Alternative Airplay chart.
 A recording from a November 2003 live performance at Gabriel's Real World Studios was included on the digital-exclusive In the Big Room album in 2025.